 Table salt, known chemically as sodium chloride, is made up of 40% sodium.

-It’s estimated that at least half of people with hypertension have blood pressure that is affected by sodium consumption — meaning they’re salt sensitive.
-In addition, your risk of salt sensitivity increases with age (
+It’s estimated that at least half of people with hypertension have blood pressure that’s affected by sodium consumption — meaning they’re salt sensitive.
+In addition, your risk for salt sensitivity increases with age (

 The Reference Daily Intake (RDI) for sodium is 2,300 mg — or about 1 teaspoon of salt (